admibrill/lingmo-wiki/docs/en/wiki/installation-guide.md

 - A laptop or PC with at least 10GB of storage space.

-- A flash drive (4GB or above is recommended).
+- A USB stick (4GB or above is recommended).

 ## *2* Download a LingmoOS Image